 - Quit without good cause.
 The definition of “good cause” varies state by state.
-However, common examples of quitting without good cause include leaving to get married or attend school, or resigning because of a labor dispute (such as a strike).
+However, common examples of quitting without good cause include leaving to get married, attend school, or resigning because of a labor dispute (such as a strike).
 Another example of quitting without good cause is leaving simply because of dissatisfaction with the company or job.

 - Providing false information.
 If any information in your unemployment paperwork is inaccurate, you might be disqualified from receiving benefits.

 You can also at first qualify for unemployment benefits, but later be disqualified while you are receiving them.
 This can happen if you are not actively looking for a job.

 To qualify for benefits, you need to be actively hunting for a job and will need to document your job search for your state unemployment office.
 Again, these rules vary by state, but you can usually lose benefits if you do not comply with these rules.
 If this happens, the regular benefits you have been receiving will stop.

 In most cases, if you voluntarily quit your job, you are not eligible for unemployment.
 However, if you left for "good cause" you may be able to collect.